kylelaker/url_checker/README.md

 # URL Checker

-This project overall is a work in progress; however, the script located in `url_checker/url_checker.py` works well enough.
+`setup.py` is a work in progress; however, the script located in `url_checker/url_checker.py` works well enough.

 Script used to ensure that a file is accessible.
 If there is a problem